mlibrary/regal_bird/README.md

 * `#noop` for when the action succeeded, but the state did not change.
 This is useful for checking if an external service has completed an operation.

+# Event-Based Usage

+Your plan does not need to specify a source, which implements a polling-based entry point.
+Instead, you can send RegalBird::Event instances to Regal Bird directly from your app.
+Simpley instantiate your RegalBird::Event, and send it via `RegalBird.emit(<plan_name>, <your event>)`.

 # Running Regal Bird

 As mentioned in the configuration section, Regal Bird provides rake tasks to run its